 Roleplay

 Sometimes stories are more important than reality.
-Who does not enjoy the magic of being completely absorbed in a good book, a movie or even a TV show?
+Who does’t enjoy the magic of being completely absorbed in a good book, a movie or even a TV show?
 For me, this enchantment happens through the characters, their motivations, their joy and suffering, their development.
-Sure, the plot should be interesting too, but apart from history and literature, what has always fascinated me most were people: how do they live, what do they believe in, how do they interact with others?
+Sure, the plot plays a big part too, but apart from history and literature, what has always fascinated me most were people: how do they live, what do they believe in, how do they interact with others?
 This is why I fell in love with roleplays, in particular those in realistic historical settings.

 My focus as a creator and storyteller is on: